 Myopia may be reversed through refractive eye surgeries like LASIK, PRK and Cataract removal.
 Rather than controlling or slowing the symptoms of myopia, these surgeries are designed to correct the cause of myopia through Corneal reshaping.
 Surgeons actually flatten the curve of the cornea in myopic individuals, reducing the length of the eyeball and correcting the vision problem.
 If our doctors believe corrective surgery is the best option for your child, we’ll work with you to find a well-regarded doctor to perform the surgery.

 There is no non-surgical method that has been proven to permanently correct myopia, but at the Institute for Control of Eye Myopia in Children our research has help yield several effective methods of treatment that slow the progress of myopia and reduce the risk of its development.
 From medicines, to special contact lenses, to lifestyle changes, our doctors will evaluate the best method for treating your child’s individual needs.

 Nearsightedness is an issue that can hinder your child’s learning and set them back from an early age.
-Whether they already suffer from the symptoms of myopia or show signs of these symptoms developing, it is crucial that you call the Institute for Control of Eye Myopia in Children and schedule a consultation with a highly skilled optometrist in Washington DC, Dallas TX, Chicago IL, or Rockville MD.
+Whether they already suffer from the symptoms of myopia or show signs of these symptoms developing, it is crucial that you contact a highly skilled optometrist in your area.

-Schedule an Appointment for Vision Correction in the Washington DC
+Schedule an Appointment for Vision Correction in Your Area

 If you suffer from nearsightedness, there are ways to slow its progression.
-Call the Institute for Control of Eye Myopia in Children at (301) 363-0060 to schedule a consultation with an optometrist near you.
+Contact an Eye Myopia doctor near you to schedule a consultation.